bazelbuild/continuous-integration/docs/machines.md

 # Quick description  of the architecture

 Bazel's CI use Jenkins in a docker container to run the various test jobs.
-The Jenkins master distribute this work on various slaves:
+The Jenkins controller distribute this work on various nodes:

-* Virtual machines on GCE (Linux and Windows slaves)
+* Virtual machines on GCE (Linux and Windows nodes)
-* Docker container (the deploy slave which is used for deploying release and the website)
+* Docker container (the deploy node which is used for deploying release and the website)
-* Physical machines (mac slaves)
+* Physical machines (mac nodes)

-The docker containers are run on the jenkins master virtual machine, the Jenkins master running in a docker container itself.
+The docker containers are run on the jenkins controller virtual machine, the Jenkins controller runs in a docker container itself.
 They are administered through the `gce/jenkins.yml` and `gce/jenkins-staging.yml` files (a Google Container Engine pod configuration).